Using beer as a fertilizer.

 Potential Downsides of Beer Fertilizer

-While beer can be used for agricultural purposes, it’s essential to be aware of some potential downsides of beer as a fertilizer:
+While beer can be used for agricultural purposes, it’s essential to be aware of its limitations:

 • Alcohol content: The alcohol in beer may negatively impact soil microbes, disrupting the delicate ecosystem that supports plant health.
 To ensure no damage is done, you can leave the beer open for at least 24 hours so most alcohol evaporates.